 Undergraduate Research Grants

 All grant applications are reviewed by the Program for Undergraduate Research Committee.
-The committee is comprised of faculty members representing all six of Butler's colleges.
-Students should direct questions about these grants to either their faculty advisor or to the Faculty Director of Engaged Learning, Dr. Jones.
+The committee is comprised of faculty members representing all six of Butler’s colleges.
+Students should direct questions about these grants to either their faculty advisor or to the Faculty Director of Undergraduate Research and Creative Activity, Anne Wilson.

 Forms and guidelines are available in electronic format below.
-All applications must be typed--any non-typed applications will be returned.
-After all signatures have been received, applications must be scanned and emailed as one PDF document to Melissa Friedman.
+All applications must be typed–any non-typed applications will be returned.
+After all signatures have been received, applications must be scanned and emailed as one PDF document to the Faculty Director.
 Applications containing multiple attachments will be returned.

 This grant is designed to help defray the cost of travel to a conference to present the results of original research/creative endeavor.
 The Committee prioritizes competitively selected oral presentations over other presentations.
 If the applicant’s presentation was not competitively selected, then the faculty sponsor is required to submit a letter of support explaining why a non-refereed and/or poster presentation is a worthwhile, professional endeavor for the student.

 If a department has multiple students attending the same conference, the Committee will only review a maximum of five proposals, with the maximum award being $1500.00 per conference.
 If more than five presentations are accepted to a conference, the sponsoring department must select the top five applications to forward to the committee.